 - your flight confirmation number (this is optional)

 - the reason why you are traveling (“travel purpose”, usually this is leisure or business)

 - the length of stay (in days)

 The immigration form also asks for your e-mail address.
 While you are free to put it in, you won’t receive the application code or any kind of confirmation via e-mail, hence the benefit of it is limited.
 It is optional information, you can also proceed with the e-ticket without providing your email address.

 Furthermore, depending on what kind of accommodation you have chosen in the previous step, you might have to provide further details about the place where you are staying.
 While the e-ticket system automatically pulls the address of all registered hotels and all-inclusive resorts in Punta Cana or Bayahibe, you have to provide the following information if staying in an Airbnb or an apartment:

 address of your private accommodation

-Thankfully, the translations have been improved in the course of 2021 so it is much easier now to understand the Dominican Republic immigration form and it causes much fewer e-ticket problems.
+Thankfully, the translations have been improved in the course of 2021 and 2022 so it is much easier now to understand the Dominican Republic immigration form and it causes much fewer e-ticket problems.

 Once you are done with this section, you are one step closer to finishing the Dominican Republic e-ticket and getting your immigration QR-code for your holiday in Punta Cana or elsewhere in the country.